nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 LDAP Username:
   If this value is checked, the login value will be compared to the username in the LDAP directory.
 The corresponding attribute, usually *uid* or *samaccountname* will be detected automatically by Nextcloud.

 LDAP Email Address:
   If this value is checked, the login value will be compared to an email address in the LDAP directory; specifically, the *mailPrimaryAddress* and *mail* attributes.

 Other Attributes:
   This multi-select box allows you to select other attributes for the comparison.
 The list is generated automatically from the user object attributes in your LDAP server.

-Edit raw filter instead:
+Edit LDAP Query:
   Clicking on this text toggles the filter mode and you can enter the raw LDAP filter directly.

   The **%uid** placeholder is replaced with the login name entered by the user upon login.